COVID-19 and other health-related FAQs

 What costs are covered by the programme?

-The UFP is a scholarship-based, nine month, full-time, and interdisciplinary programme that will be delivered through seven months of in-class teaching at the IIHS City Campus in Bengaluru, followed by two months of internship placements in locations where the internship organisation is located.
+The UFP is a scholarship-based, nine month, full-time, residential and interdisciplinary programme that will be delivered through seven months of in-class teaching at the IIHS City Campus in Bengaluru, followed by two months of Practice term.
+Fellows selecting an internship track option in the Practice term will be placed in locations of the internship organisation or the project location according to the details of the internship.

 The UFP is committed to providing scholarships to all candidates that receive admission, who are unable to pay the programme tuition, after a review of their financial needs.
 The programme is thus need-blind.
 Selection and admission into the programme will not be affected by the ability to pay.